 What appears to be of immediate, absolute benefit is to avoid large amounts of toxicants and anti-nutrients like those we see in grains.
 Additionally, keeping an eye on lifestyle factors (sleep, stress, socialization, sunlight exposure) pays immediate, consistent dividends.
 But when we are talking “optimization” we need to define what it is we are trying to optimize.
 From a biological perspective, purely Darwinian in nature, agriculture was a huge boon to humanity as it appears to have increased reproductive potential (hunter-gatherer birth spacing was ~4 years, agriculturalist or modern birth spacing is little more than a year).
 Now if we manage to eat ourselves off this planet, or unleash an atomic event that takes us out of the running…perhaps agriculture was a really BAD idea!
 If we define Optimum as simply making the most of an organism then agriculture, or specifically the consumption of grains is a win.
 When we consider heart disease, neurodegenerative disease and the systemic inflammatory consequences of a grain based diet, things do not look so rosey.
 We have an early selective advantage (high birth rate) with later health problems that occur too late in life to affect reproductive potential.
 If we define Optimum as longevity we have interesting examples from the Kitavans, Okinawan’s, Amazonian Indians (the current oldest living person is a 120 year old woman from a hunter gatherer/horticulturalist tribe) and other locations such as Sardinia which make up the “Blue Zones” of longevity I think the Blue Zones folks are polishing the brass of the “low animal protein” crowd.
 I’d put low wheat consumption as a more powerful vector in that discussion, but that’s a topic for another post.
 I will say that we likely see some decreased mTOR signaling in these long-lived groups, but is this more importnat than the multi-generational extended families that offer enormous social support?
 Or, what if “Optimum” is defined as athletic performance?
 In this case we will see protein and carb intake that does us no favors with regards to oxidative stress and mTOR signaling, but if you want to climb to the heights of athletic performance, you WILL face some tradeoffs.
 This is my problem with the CrossFit model of Fitness involving “Increased work capacity across broad time & modal domains.”
 All that IWCABTAMD tells us is to “do more” and if you ask more of what the answer is “everything.”
 Biology does not work that way.
 Dose response curves exist and as with many things we see a “U” shaped curve with regards to activity level, health and longevity.
 At very low activity level we see a host of issues including muscle loss (sarcopenia), insulin resistance, and pathologic left ventricular hypertrophy.
 In active populations, the heart is “enlarged” (relative to sedentary “normal” individuals) yet we see non-pathologic heart enlargement in active folks.
 Frank Booth’s outstanding paper discusses this idea.
 It should be preposterous to assume a sedentary person is “normal” but again, that’s a topic for another day and part of the problem that occurs when medicine operates without an Evolutionary framework.
 What we do seem to understand from the literature and observation is a premium is placed on muscle mass and metabolic fitness when we are talking about longevity and that too much activity might be about as bad as too little .

 So, what is an Optimum paleo diet for you?
 I don’t know.
 I do not know your specific needs or goals or what you are trying to Optimize.
 Personally, I like this model of striking a balance between Performance, Health and Longevity.
 I’m not willing to undergo severe calorie restriction to live to be 150.
 Low sex drive, constant cold due to low body temperature and no muscle mass seems like it would suck.
 Folks with illness have other concerns.
 If you have an autoimmune condition you will need to be tighter with your food and lifestyle if you want a fighting chance of reversing that condition.
 If you have suffered severe metabolic derangement with the associated pancreatic beta-cell damage we tend to see, you may ONLY be able to operate on a low carb approach.
 But your lifestyle will need to fit that!
 You will not get along well doing a lot of glycogen demanding exercise.
-I’m not even 100% sure of all that when we consider Prof. Lindeberg’s findings that a non-carb carbohydrate restricted paleo diet which included ample fruits and tubers dramatically reversed insulin resistance and improved glucose tolerance.
+I’m not even 100% sure of all that when we consider Prof. Lindeberg’s findings that a paleo diet, unrestricted in carbohydrate, which included ample fruits and tubers, dramatically reversed insulin resistance and improved glucose tolerance.

 This “Kitavan” approach has however proven challenging with my clients as they manage to eat an ungodly amount of fruit.
 Or, perhaps they were metabolically broken to a degree that they do not handle many carbs at all.
 I’m not sure what is going on under the hood, but I do find a lower carb approach to be better for folks who are metabolically broken and have poor neuroregulation of appetite.